-- Turn the ignition switch to the LOCK position and remove the key - 2.
+- Place the ignition switch in the LOCK position and remove the key. - 2.
 Apply the parking brake.

 - Remove the shift lock release cover as shown. - 4.
-Insert a small screwdriver in the shift lock release slot and push down. - Move the shift selector to the N (Neutral) position while holding down the shift lock release. - Now the vehicle may be moved to the desired location.
+Insert a small screwdriver in the shift lock release slot and push downward. - Move the shift selector to the N (Neutral) position while holding down the shift lock release. - Now the vehicle may be moved to the desired location.

-If the shift selector cannot be moved out of P (Park), have a NISSAN dealer check the transmission as soon as possible.
+If the shift selector cannot be moved out of P (Park), have a NISSAN dealer check the CVT system as soon as possible.